Imre Czomba

-Imre Czomba (born September 9, 1972) is a Los Angeles-based Hungarian-American composer, film composer, orchestrator, arranger, music producer, and musician.
-A prominent figure in the international music scene since 1993, he is most recognized for his numerous theatrical compositions and productions, including musicals, international events, and dance theatre shows.
-Imre earned international acclaim for his 18-year collaboration with ExperiDance, a famous dance troupe whose shows premiered in top theaters across Europe and Asia.
-His international repertoire includes compositions for the 2008 Summer and 2014 Winter Olympic Games, and the 2013 European Judo Championship, and the 2006 European Aquatic Championship Official Song.
-In 2008 and 2009, Imre was selected to compose music for the prestigious Hungarian National Day fireworks shows, each with a viewership of over 3 million people.
-In 2024, he became one of the mentors of the Isina Academy, alongside such world-famous legends as Walter Afanasieff, Michael Bolton, Greg Phillinganes, Richard Marx, Robin Thicke, Humberto Gatica, Chris Lord-Alge, Paul Oakenfold, and Taika Waititi.
+Imre Czomba (born September 9, 1972) is a Los Angeles-based Hungarian-American composer, film composer, orchestrator, conductor, arranger, music producer, and musician.
+He is a voting member of the Recording Academy (Grammy) and the Television Academy (Emmy).

+Active in the international music scene since 1993, he has worked across film, Tv, theatrical productions, international events, and dance theatre.
+He collaborated with ExperiDance, a Hungarian dance troupe, over an 18-year period, with productions performed in theaters across Europe and Asia.
+His credits include compositions for the 2008 Summer and 2014 Winter Olympic Games, the 2013 European Judo Championship, and the 2006 European Aquatic Championship.
+In 2008 and 2009, he composed music for the Hungarian National Day fireworks shows in Budapest, which drew audiences of over 3 million viewers.
+In 2024, he joined the ISINA Academy as a mentor, alongside Walter Afanasieff, Michael Bolton, Greg Phillinganes, Richard Marx, Robin Thicke, Humberto Gatica, Chris Lord-Alge, Paul Oakenfold, and Taika Waititi.

 Early life

 At an early point in his career, Imre was inspired by the blues, which can be clearly heard in his piano playing.
 He has been a member of several top blues bands and has performed on the same stages with B. B. King, Sting, Zucchero, Pink and Robben Ford.
-Imre has appeared on over 110 albums and as a composer, arranger, orchestrator, music producer, and musician.
-He has been the recipient of 18 Gold, 14 Platinum and 4 Double Platinum albums.
-In the pop music world, his most notable success was with the band Nox, who went on to win a number of local awards, including the Golden Giraffe.
+Czomba has credits on numerous albums as composer, arranger, orchestrator, music producer, and musician, including several Gold and Platinum certified releases.
+In the pop music world, his most notable success was with Zsuzsa Cserhati, Akos, and the band Nox, who went on to win a number of local awards, including the Golden Giraffe.

 Quarantine Music Chain

-Czomba's friends from sixteen countries joined on this truly diverse and exciting musical trip.
-Stars from the US, Germany, Australia, Canada, Egypt, Norway, Slovakia, France, Germany, New Zealand, China, Russia, Israel, Norway, Argentina, and Hungary, and of course from Hollywood, appear in the production - composers, musicians, and singers alike.
-The internationally acclaimed artist initially called only a few of his friends to see if they would like to take part in a joint song recorded from home, but his list was filled in moments with yeses from stars like Kenny G, Michael Boddicker, Alphonso Johnson (Weather Report, Santana), Ed Calle(Gloria Estefan, Michael Bolton), Richie Garcia (Phill Collins band), Sara Andon, Andrew Kesler (Accent), Michael O'Neill (musician) (Barbra Streisand band), etc. Czomba, in response to the constraints, conducted a joint jam session recorded from home with the help of more than 100 famous co-creators.
-However, the music was not composed by an artist alone; it was born uniquely as a result of the inspiring voices of more composers.
+Czomba has collaborated with artists from sixteen countries, including Kenny G, Michael Boddicker, Alphonso Johnson (Weather Report, Santana), Ed Calle (Gloria Estefan, Michael Bolton), Richie Garcia (Phil Collins Band), and Michael O'Neill (Barbra Streisand Band).The project originated as a small-scale remote collaboration among a few colleagues but quickly expanded into a larger production involving more than 100 contributors.
+The resulting work was developed collectively, reflecting the contributions of multiple composers and performers.

+The Sound of Music - Eine musikalische Liebeserklärung

+In 2023, Czomba served as co-arranger, conductor, and orchestrator on the Austrian documentary The Sound of Music: Eine musikalische Liebeserklärung, a production centered on Salzburg and the legacy of the 1965 film The Sound of Music.
+The documentary featured Yvonne Catterfeld, Kenneth "Babyface" Edmonds, Thalia, and Pentatonix, with music produced by Walter Afanasieff.